hashicorp/vault/website/source/docs/secrets/databases/oracle.html.md

 backend.
 This plugin generates database credentials dynamically based on configured roles for the Oracle database.

+See the [Database Backend](/docs/secrets/databases/index.html) docs for more information about setting up the Database Backend.

+## Installation

 The Oracle Database Plugin does not live in the core Vault code tree and can be found at its own git repository here: [hashicorp/vault-plugin-database-oracle](https://github.com/hashicorp/vault-plugin-database-oracle)

-See the [Database Backend](/docs/secrets/databases/index.html) docs for more information about setting up the Database Backend.
+Before running the plugin you will need to have the the Oracle Instant Client library installed.
+These can be downloaded from Oracle.
+The libraries will need to be placed in the default library search path or somewhere defined in the `LD_LIBRARY_PATH` environment variable.

 ## Quick Start